ngroegli/hacky-easter-2024/Level6-Hexagon/UnknownIdentity/README.md

 ![ARN translation](arn.png)

-After checking the the username with CyberChef, we receive the flag after decoding it with Base64:
+After checking the username with CyberChef, we receive the flag after decoding it with Base64:

 ![CyberChef](cyberchef.png)